Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 2/5
+### Informed Clues: 3/5
-**Fair - Below expectations**
+**Good - Meets requirements**

-The first clue is specific and free of contamination, effectively guiding toward 'animal'.
-However, the second clue directly uses 'animal kingdom,' which is a variation of the answer, violating the no-contamination rule and significantly reducing its quality for a disinformer game where precision and subtlety are key.
+Most clues are specific and distinct, providing good hints for 'animal'.
+However, one clue ('Creatures that belong to the animal kingdom...') directly uses a variation of the answer ('animal kingdom'), violating the 'without using any words (or their variations) from the answer itself' criteria.
+This is a significant flaw for an 'informed' clue.

 ✅ Strengths:
 - Generally specific and relate to correct answer